francis-collab/alu-shell/permissions/README.md

 #!/bin/bash
-# This script sets the mode of the file 'hello' to a specific format
+# This script mirrors the permissions of the file 'olleh' to the file 'hello'